MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/work-outlook-addin.md

 ---
 # <a name="use-business-central-as-your-business-inbox-in-outlook"></a>Use Business Central as your Business Inbox in Outlook

-[!INCLUDE[prod_short](includes/prod_short.md)] offers an add-in that lets you manage business interactions with your customers and suppliers, directly in Microsoft Outlook.
-With the [!INCLUDE[prod_short](includes/prod_short.md)] add-in for Outlook, you can see financial data related to customers and suppliers, and create and send financial documents, such as quotes and invoices.
+[!INCLUDE[prod_short](includes/prod_short.md)] offers an add-in that lets you manage business interactions with your customers and vendors, directly in Microsoft Outlook.
+With the [!INCLUDE[prod_short](includes/prod_short.md)] add-in for Outlook, you can see financial data related to customers and vendors, and create and send financial documents, such as quotes and invoices.

 [!INCLUDE[prod_short](includes/prod_short.md)] add-in consists of two separate add-ins that provide the following capabilities:

 - Contact insights

-   This add-in lets you look up [!INCLUDE[prod_short](includes/prod_short.md)] customer or supplier information in Outlook emails and calendar appointments.
+   This add-in lets you look up [!INCLUDE[prod_short](includes/prod_short.md)] customer or vendor information in Outlook emails and calendar appointments.
 It also lets you create and send [!INCLUDE[prod_short](includes/prod_short.md)] business documents, such a sales quote or invoice to a contact.

 - Document view